librenms/librenms/doc/Developing/os/Initial-Detection.md

 ### Poller

-OS polling is done within php and is where we detect certain values.
+OS polling is done within `includes/polling/os/$os.inc.php` and is where we detect certain values.

 ```php
 <?php